MediaAlpha (NYSE:MAX) Trading Up 4.7%

-Separately, Citigroup lowered shares of MediaAlpha from a “neutral” rating to a “sell” rating and increased their target price for the company from $7.00 to $8.00 in a research note on Friday, August 4th.
+Separately, Citigroup downgraded shares of MediaAlpha from a “neutral” rating to a “sell” rating and raised their price target for the company from $7.00 to $8.00 in a research report on Friday, August 4th.

 MediaAlpha Price Performance

-MediaAlpha (NYSE:MAX – Get Free Report) last issued its quarterly earnings results on Wednesday, November 1st.
-The company reported ($0.29) EPS for the quarter, beating the consensus estimate of ($0.34) by $0.05.
-The firm had revenue of $74.57 million during the quarter, compared to analysts’ expectations of $71.25 million.
-As a group, research analysts forecast that MediaAlpha, Inc. will post -1.06 earnings per share for the current year.
+MediaAlpha (NYSE:MAX – Get Free Report) last issued its earnings results on Wednesday, November 1st.
+The company reported ($0.29) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.34) by $0.05.
+The company had revenue of $74.57 million during the quarter, compared to analysts’ expectations of $71.25 million.
+As a group, analysts expect that MediaAlpha, Inc. will post -1.06 EPS for the current fiscal year.

 Institutional Inflows and Outflows